 2 months have gone by since my purchase conveyancing in Coalville completed.
 I have checked the Land Registry website which shows that I paid £200,000 when infact I paid £170,000.
 Why the discrepancy?

 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the asset from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

 My husband and I are new on the property ladder - had an offer accepted, yet the agent told us that the owners will only issue a contract if we instruct the agent's chosen conveyancers as they want an ‘expedited deal’.
 Our preferred option is to instruct a high street conveyancer accustomed to conveyancing in Coalville

 We suspect that the seller is not behind this ultimatum.
 Should the vendor require ‘a quick sale', alienating a genuine purchaser is likely to cause more damage than good.
 Avoid the agents and go straight to the sellers and explain that (a)you are keen to buy (b)you are ready to progress, with mortgage lined up © you do not need to sell (d) you wish to move quickly (e)but you are going to instruct your own,trusted Coalville conveyancing firm - as opposed tothose that will earn the estate agent a referral fee or meet his conveyancing targets pre-set by corporate headquarters.

-I am hoping to complete next month on a studio apartment in Coalville.
-Conveyancing solicitors inform me that they will have a report out to me tomorrow.
+I am hoping to exchange soon on a studio apartment in Coalville.
+Conveyancing solicitors have said that they report fully within the next couple of days.
 Are there areas in the report that I should be focusing on?